turingschool/front-end-curriculum/projects/fire-bae.md

 * 2 - The developer makes large commits covering multiple features that make it difficult for the evaluator to determine the evolution of the application.
 * 1 - The developer committed the code to version control in only a few commits.
 The evaluator cannot determine the evolution of the application.
 * 0 - The application was not checked into version control.

+## Accessibility

+4 - The application demonstrates an exceptional knowledge of web accessibility.
+The application has no aXe-core violations, is fully functional without using a mouse, and the application uses HTML/CSS to 'chunk' content into more manageable pieces.
+The application utilizes semantic HTML.

+3 - The application has a strong accessibility presence.
+The developer showed a strong effort to keep accessibility in mind from the beginning of the project.
+The application has 0-3 aXe-core violations.

+2 - The application shows glimpses of good accessibility practices, but fails to deliver a truly accessible product.
+The application has 4-6 aXe-core violations

+1- Developer did not keep accessibility in mind.
+The application has 6+ aXe-core violations.

 ### Code Sanitation